PedroCristo/README-TEST/README.md

 ![Products Shopping Bag](./assets/readme/features/watches_clocks_bag_page.jpg)

-- On the Categories Results Page, users can access the post filtered by the chosen category.
+- This feature is the Shopping bag where users can add products, change the quantity or remove products, check total price and delivery costs and go to the secure checkout to finish the order.
+They can also leave this page by pressing the button Kepp Shopping.

 ### Products Shopping Bag - Products Coming Soon

 ![Products Shopping Bag - Products Coming Soon](./assets/readme/features/watches_clocks_products_coming_soon.jpg)

-- In this box, the users can search by inputting a keyword in the search tool.
-This allows the user to try and find the recipe they are looking for.
+- Scrolling down users can see a carousel displaying a selection of products that will be available for purchase on the website soon.
+The website admin can add products to this list by clicking the Coming Soon box in the admin panel or from the website front-end.

 ### Search Results Page